 Key Bug Fixes in One UI 8 Beta 2:

-• Now Brief Text Alignment: Fixed text not lining up correctly.
+- At the moment Brief Text Alignment: Fixed text does not align properly.

-• Battery Widget Icon: Brighter, clearer icon in line with other widgets.
+- Battery Widget Icon: The image of the battery widget is brighter and clearer to be in one line with the other widgets.

-• Bluetooth Call Volume: The phone no longer drops your volume during Bluetooth calls in your vehicle.
+- Bluetooth Call Volume: The phone no longer cuts down your volume when you are using Bluetooth call in your car.

-• Galaxy AI Weather and Time Wallpapers: These wallpapers no longer run into errors or non-functioning issues.
+- Galaxy AI Weather and Time Wallpapers: Such wallpapers do not run into any errors and non-working problems anymore.

-• S Pen Air Command: The Air Command icon now stays put when you detach your S Pen.
+- S Pen Air Command: It so happens that the Air Command icon does not leave your screen anymore even when you remove your S Pen.

-• Alarm Sound: If you didn’t update the clock app after installing the beta, the alarm will still ring as expected.
+- Alarm Sound: If you did not make an update of the clock application after getting the beta, then the alarm will go as usual.

 Conclusion